 - Have concerns about work-related activities or your ability to perform required lifting activities.

 You may seek it out on your own, or your employer may offer this service.

-Industrial Rehabilitation Assessments for Individuals
+Industrial Rehabilitation Assessments for Workers

-Some employees may also benefit from an ergonomic evaluation.
+Some employees may also benefit from an ergonomic assessment.
 This looks at your workstation, equipment, and the tools you use each day.